sirfonzie/INF2004_LAB4/README.md

      gpio_set_dir(DIR_PIN1, GPIO_OUT);
      gpio_set_dir(DIR_PIN2, GPIO_OUT);
      ```
      GPIO2 and GPIO3 are initialized and set as outputs.
-These pins will control the direction of the motor via the L298N H-bridge motor driver.
+These pins will control the direction of the motor via the L298N motor driver.

    - **Set up the PWM on GPIO0:**
      ```c